 This is a planned online survey of employers who are participating in the Work@Health™ program.
-Work@Health™ is an employee-based training on the design, implementation, and evaluation of workplace health and wellness programs.
+Work@Health™ is an employee-based training on the design, implementation, and evaluation of worksite health and wellness programs.
 This survey will be administered prior to and after the training has been completed in Winter 2014 to evaluate the effectiveness of the Work@Health™ training session.

 Introduction

-The Centers for Disease Control and Prevention (CDC) has developed Work@Health™, a workplace health/wellness training and technical assistance program for employers.
-Your workplace has been chosen to participate in Work@Health™.
+The Centers for Disease Control and Prevention (CDC) has developed Work@Health™, a worksite health/wellness training and technical assistance program for employers.
+Your worksite has been chosen to participate in Work@Health™.
 We are excited to welcome you to the Work@Health™ training!
-As a participant of Work@Health™ we ask that you complete the attached survey so that we can learn more about your involvement with your organization’s workplace health programs and your familiarity with workplace health programs.
-For the purposes of this survey, a workplace health program is defined as a coordinated and comprehensive set of health promotion and protection strategies implemented at the workplace, that includes programs, policies, benefits, environmental supports, and links to the surrounding community designed to encourage the health and safety of all employees.
+As a participant of Work@Health™ we ask that you complete the attached survey so that we can learn more about your involvement with your organization’s worksite health programs and your familiarity with worksite health programs.
+For the purposes of this survey, a worksite health program is defined as a coordinated and comprehensive set of health promotion and protection strategies implemented at the worksite, that includes programs, policies, benefits, environmental supports, and links to the surrounding community designed to encourage the health and safety of all employees.

 Informed Consent